anonymousdouble/KodStand/data/rule/eslint/normal/unicode-bom.md

 # unicode-bom
 ## Overview

 Require or disallow Unicode byte order mark (BOM)

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 The Unicode Byte Order Mark (BOM) is used to specify whether code units are big endian or little endian.
 That is, whether the most significant or least significant bytes come first.
 UTF-8 does not require a BOM because byte ordering does not matter when characters are a single byte.
 Since UTF-8 is the dominant encoding of the web, we make `"never"` the default option.

 ## Rule Details

 If the `"always"` option is used, this rule requires that files always begin with the Unicode BOM character U+FEFF.
 If `"never"` is used, files must never begin with U+FEFF.

 ## Options

 This rule has a string option:

-`"always"` files must begin with the Unicode BOM `"never"` (default) files must not begin with the Unicode BOM
+- `"always"` files must begin with the Unicode BOM

+- `"never"` (default) files must not begin with the Unicode BOM

 ### always

 Example of correct code for this rule with the `"always"` option: